 Arg kinase regulates prefrontal dendritic spine refinement and cocaine-induced plasticity.

 Gourley SL, Olevska A, Warren MS, Taylor JR, Koleske AJ.
 Arg kinase regulates prefrontal dendritic spine refinement and cocaine-induced plasticity.
 The Journal Of Neuroscience : The Official Journal Of The Society For Neuroscience 2012, 32:2314-23.

 - MacGrath, S.M. and Koleske, A.J.
 (2012) Cell Science at a glance: cortactin.
 J Cell Sci, In press.

 An EGFR-Src-Arg-cortactin pathway mediates functional maturation of invadopodia and breast cancer cell invasion.

-Mechanisms that promote long-term synapse and dendrite stability: disruption in psychiatric and neurodegenerative disorders.
+Mechanisms of synapse and dendrite maintenance and their disruption in psychiatric and neurodegenerative disorders.

 Loss of dendrite stabilization by the Abl-related gene (Arg) kinase regulates behavioral flexibility and sensitivity to cocaine.

 Gourley, S.L.
 Koleske, A.J., and Taylor, J.R.
 (2009) Loss of dendrite stabilization by the Abl-related gene (Arg) kinase regulates behavioral flexibility and sensitivity to cocaine.
 Proc.
 Natl.
 Acad.
 Sci.
 USA, 106(39):16859-64